rainerhessmer/differential-line-growth/README.md

 ## Processing
 The Processing code resides in the Processing subfolder.
 It also contains KdTree.pde, an implementation of KD Tree based on the JavaScript implementation by [Ubilabs](https://github.com/ubilabs/kd-tree-javascript).

-Press 'p' to pause the execution; press ' ' (spacebar) to save the high resolution output as a png file.
+Press 'p' to pause the execution; press ' ' (spacebar) to save the output as an svg file.

 ## Sample Output